sah2ed/predix-volcano-app/README.md

 - [ ] Deploy your app with `cf push`

 For more detailed descriptions of these steps view the [Getting Started Guide][quickstart].

+# Volcano Data

+To access the volcano data you have a few options.

+1. Use the [Digital Volcano App][volcanoapp] for simple exploration
+2. Use the [Volcano API][volcanoapi] to make REST calls
+3. Use the CSV files in the **setup/data** directory to import to your preferred data science tools.

 # Predix Services Used